cookpad/deepalert/README.md

 # DeepAlert

-DeepAlert is a serverless framework for automatic response of security alert.
+Serverless SOAR (Security Orchestration, Automation and Response) framework for automatic inspection and evaluation of security alert.

 ## Overview